 That said, preparing and using grafted plants adds risk and cost and creates many questions.
 Therefore, grafting is seen as a technology that can be leveraged in addressing major stakeholder concerns, not the end-goal itself.
 The project team and its partners use a multi-faceted approach to assist stakeholders in obtaining the best from grafting.
 Expert on-farm and on-station research, aggressive technological innovation, and educational and outreach opportunities focus on complementing and adding value to stakeholder investments in grafting.

 This portal is designed to deliver current research-based information on the preparation, use, evaluation, and purchase of grafted vegetable plants.
-This portal is a product of a university, USDA and industry team funded in part by Award #2016-51181-25404 of the USDA Specialty Crops Research Initiative titled “Development of Grafting Technology to Improve Sustainability and Competitiveness of the U.S. Fruiting Vegetable Industry.”
+This portal is a product of a university, USDA and industry team funded in part by Award #2016-51181-25404 of the USDA Specialty Crops Research Initiative titled “Growing new roots: Grafting to enhance resiliency in U.S. vegetable industries.”